cybergitt/spring-boot-2x-playgrounds/README.md

-# Spring Boot Playgrounds
+# Spring Boot 2.x Playgrounds

-This project is a collection of small and focused spring boot playgrounds - each covering a single and well defined area of development in the Java Spring Boot ecosystem.
+This project is a collection of small and focused spring boot version 2.x playgrounds - each covering a single and well defined area of development in the Java Spring Boot ecosystem.

 1. Logging
     - Logging Logback